-This guide should be read in conjunction with the Listing Rules, in particular, the Core Shareholder Protection Standards, Chapter 19 of the Main Board Rules (Chapter 24 of the GEM Rules) (for primary listing applicants) and Chapter 19C of the Main Board Rules (for secondary listing applicants) Joint Policy Statement Regarding Listing of Overseas Companies (27 September 2013)2.
-All issuers incorporated in Israel but which are not listed in Israel or offering shares to the Israeli public34 can apply for one or more "common waivers" and those with, or seeking, a secondary listing6 do not need to apply for waivers of certain Rules which are automatically waived for them78.
+This guide should be read in conjunction with the Listing Rules, in particular, the Core Shareholder Protection Standards, Chapter 19 of the Main Board Rules (Chapter 24 of the GEM Rules) (for primary listing applicants) and Chapter 19C of the Main Board Rules (for secondary listing applicants).
+All issuers incorporated in Israel but which are not listed in Israel or offering shares to the Israeli public2 can apply for one or more "common waivers" 3 and those with, or seeking, a secondary listing do not need to apply for waivers of certain Rules which are automatically waived for them4.
 (Updated in January 2022)